Epilepsy and Seizure Disorders

 The Northwestern Medicine Comprehensive Epilepsy Center is devoted to caring for patients living with epilepsy and other seizure disorders.
 The center is made up of a multidisciplinary team of neurologists, neurosurgeons, psychiatrists, psychologists, social workers, specialized nurses and EEG technicians who are all trained to care for patients with epilepsy and seizure disorders.

-Seizures may cause abnormal sensations (such as numbness, strange taste or smell), temporary disoriented feeling or sense of lost time, loss of consciousness or uncontrolled bodily movements.
-Often, patients are only partially aware of the seizure having occurred.
+A seizure occurs when a temporary change in brain activity disrupts regular processing.
+Seizures may cause abnormal sensations, temporary feelings of disorientation, a sense of lost time, loss of consciousness or uncontrolled body movements.
+Patients with seizures are often only partially aware of a seizure having occurred.

 Seizures or seizure disorders may be described as follows:

 - Epileptic (epilepsy): These seizures have no apparent trigger, and they occur two or more times.
 Having a single seizure does not mean you have epilepsy.
 If you have recurring epileptic seizures, then you are considered to have a seizure disorder or epilepsy.
 Epilepsy is a neurological disease that requires lifetime management.

 - Provoked epileptic seizures: These seizures are triggered by a reversible disorder or a condition that irritates the brain, such as an infection, a stroke, a head injury or a reaction to a drug.
 Provoked seizures can also be triggered by excessive sleep deprivation, drugs and alcohol, or high temperature.
 Once this condition is treated, the seizures typically stop.